jonathanburns/blog/_posts/2024-12-11-bridge-collapse.md

 <div class="dialogue left">
   <img src="https://emerald-frequent-panther-621.mypinata.cloud/ipfs/bafybeiai3i7qsdsc5hj47ajhpevwifnxowcd6idbdcwbnrznyqmn47zmjq" alt="drawing">
   <p>Not <i>all</i> the tokens on our fork are worthless.
-This only applies to the <i>wrapped</i> tokens — The ones locked in the bridge.
+This only applies to the <i>wrapped</i> tokens — The L1 tokens locked in the bridge.
 Those bridged tokens live on Ethereum, and so they have no value if you can’t redeem them on the L1.
 All the other tokens — Our native token, our NFTs, our ERC20 tokens...
 Those tokens live on our chain.
 They will only have value on <i>our</i> fork.</p>
 </div>

 <div class="dialogue right">